How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 Step 5: Prepare data for BigQuery import

-- Choose what columns you need to transfer.
-For example:
+Choose which columns you need to transfer.
+Common fields include:

 Step 6: Upload data to BigQuery